QuantLet/COP/COPlcpinVaR/README.md

 the 99%-VaR bound (solid line) and the time points of the exceedances (pluses) for the HAC model with Gumbel and Clayton generators.'

-Example: 'The example is performed for the indizes DAX, DJ and NIKKEI in the time span [1.1.1985; 23.12.2010] using the Gumbel (first two graphs) and the clayton copula (second two graphs).â'
+Example: 'The example is performed for the indizes DAX, DJ and NIKKEI in the time span [1.1.1985; 23.12.2010] using the Clayton (first two graphs) and the Gumbel copula (second two graphs).'

 ```